 Nightlife in Rome

 A popular nightlife area is Trastevere.
-A trendy neighborhood just over the bridge.
-There are plenty of restaurants (but be wary of the tourist trap restaurants ) to begin your night and then bars to check out after dinner.
+A trendy neighbourhood just over the bridge.
+There are plenty of restaurants (but be wary of the tourist trap restaurants ) to begin your night followed by plenty of bars to check out after dinner.

 - Bir & Fud for a huge range of craft beers and appetizers.

 - Big Hilda Pub for happy hour cocktails and small plates.

 - Mr Brown for a cool dive bar experience with very energetic and friendly staff.

 - If you’re after a quick meal before drinks, or a meal after drinks get a bloody (cheap) delicious crispy pizza from La Boccaccia.
 The best pizza we had in Rome.